Wreck-It Ralph (franchise)

-Premise

-Wreck-It Ralph takes places within the arcade machines at Litwak's Arcade.
-After hours, the various characters in the games are able to socialize in their shared power strip.
-However, these characters know they cannot stray far from their games when the arcade reopens, or else the game will be considered broken and sent off for disposal by Mr. Litwak.
-This had happened to racing game character Turbo years earlier, affecting both his game and the one he sabotaged.
-The titular character is Wreck-It Ralph, from a game called Fix-It Felix, Jr..
-In his game, Ralph is the antagonist of the game and aims to wreck an apartment skyscraper, but is always stopped by the game's protagonist, Fix-It Felix, Jr..
-Through events in the first film, Ralph makes friends with Vanellope von Schweetz, a character from the game Sugar Rush, while Felix becomes romantically attached to Sergeant Tamora Jean Calhoun, from the game Hero's Duty.

 Films

 Wreck-It Ralph (2012)

-The 52nd Disney animated feature film.
 Ralph, desiring to be the hero, sneaks into Hero's Duty to steal the hero medal there, but inadvertently fires himself off in an escape ship when attacked by a Cy-Bug, one of the game's enemies, through the power strip, and into Sugar Rush, where he meets Vanellope for the first time.
 Vanellope is a glitch within the game who wants to become a playable character, and Ralph helps her along, forming a bond between them.
 Felix and Calhoun team up to find Ralph before Fix-It Felix, Jr. is to be unplugged, and before the Cy-Bug can reproduce in Sugar Rush and destroy the game.
 Ralph discovers that the population of Sugar Rush has been suppressed by King Candy, who is really Turbo; not only had he managed to escape into Sugar Rush, but also rewrote part of Vanellope's code, displacing her as the game's main character.
 Ralph, Vanellope, Felix, and Calhoun work together and defeat Turbo and the Cy-Bugs, saving both Sugar Rush and the arcade and later sparing Fix-It Felix, Jr. from being unplugged.
 Ralph is finally recognized as a hero, and happily returns to his duties in his game, while Vanellope enjoys her new popularity among the arcade players.